samoylenkodmitry/cranpose/NEXT_TASK.md

 ### 1. Drive layout/draw/pointer through modifier nodes
-- Build a `LayoutModifierNodeCoordinator`-style walk over `ModifierNodeChain`, wrapping measurables and invoking each `LayoutModifierNode` (Padding/Size/Offset/Fill/Text/etc.) in order, with placements and intrinsic queries.
+- Build a `LayoutModifierNodeCoordinator`-style walk over `ModifierNodeChain`, wrapping measurables and invoking each reconciled `LayoutModifierNode` (not fresh adapters) in order, with placements and intrinsic queries.
 - Surface draw/pointer/semantics nodes from the same chain and honor ordering; stop mutating constraints/offsets from `ResolvedModifiers` once nodes drive the pipeline.